SonicTheHedgeHog64/Fast64-Gart/README.md

 Thanks to SwagSkeleton95 for letting me use the model in both examples By the way!!!

+Selecting both Use Light and Use Ambient will result in a shaded and fully recolorable material.

 # SMLUA Anim Exporter (WIP)

 There's a New option called "SMLUA Animation" in the Animation Exporter: